Medications used to treat lupus

 - Vomiting or coughing up blood

 - Feeling dizzy or weak

 If you’re taking warfarin, you may need regular blood tests to make sure your blood doesn’t get too thin.
 Ask your doctor how often you need to get your blood tested.

 Monoclonal antibodies (mAbs)

-A monoclonal antibody is a type of protein made in the laboratory that is developed to find and attach to only one type of substance in the body.
+A monoclonal antibody is a type of protein made in a laboratory that is developed to find and attach to only one type of substance in the body.
 There are many kinds of monoclonal antibodies and they can be used to treat a number of diseases.
 There are two types of monoclonal antibodies approved to treat lupus.
 Benlysta is also approved to treat lupus nephritis in adults and children over 5.

 Each type of monoclonal antibody can have different side effects.
 They can include:

 - Nausea and diarrhea

 Acthar® Gel (repository corticotropin) can help reduce inflammation.
 Experts aren’t sure how it works, but they think it may help your body make cortisol (an anti-inflammatory hormone).
 ActharGel is an injection that you get at the doctor’s office.